holoviz/panel/doc/index.md

 :link: tutorials/index
 :link-type: doc

-Through guided steps and activities the tutorials will help you acquire the skills and knowledge to use Panel.
+Through guided steps and activities, the tutorials will help you acquire the skills and knowledge to use Panel.
 :::

 :::{grid-item-card} {octicon}`telescope;2.5em;sd-mr-1` Explanation